Tsukihimates/Tsukihime-Translation/Editing_Guidelines.md

 ### Time Format

-Whenever time is mentioned in the script, it should be written in the o'clock format.
+Whenever time is mentioned in the script, it should be written in the o'clock format For example:
-For example:
    - > "The night just turned past nine o'clock"